- Many animals on this list are fish, reptiles, and rodents.

 All drone ants are male.
 This ant’s purpose is to breed in order to ensure its colony’s population continues to flourish.
 In fact, it’s known as a reproductive ant.
-The life cycle of this ant starts and ends in just three weeks.
+The life cycle of this ant starts and ends in just 1-2 days.

 To learn more about the drone ant, read here.